 I love to be inspired to write.
 I never know whether I am going to find it in a religious building, a scenic view or busy bar.
-This week, I found my inspiration in a person…..
+This week, in Borosova Gradina park (Sofia) I found my inspiration in an amazing person…..

 Meeting Mina and Melek

 Two people actually!
 I met Mina and Melek, two Turkish girls as they shared my dorm in Sofia.
 They were funny, full of life and had such a positive outlook.
 Mina spoke great English, and Melek enough to be understood.

 We chatted the night they moved into the dorm about the usual – make up, site seeing, travel plans.
 They planned to go to Brasov, Romania and were inspired to go up into the Carpathian mountains.
 We shared some Turkish delight and looked forward to the days ahead.

 Mina had a hippy style bandana and a beautiful smile.
 Melek had stunning red lip stick and large gypsy hoop earrings with her hair in a gorgeous back bob.

 A Beautiful day in Borisova Gradina Park, Sofia